estiens/ghost_in_the_weights/role_based_rlhf/role_based_rlhf_post.md

 And yet, the mere presence of keywords like “suicide,” “harm,” and “police” was enough to trigger the model’s pre-programmed safety reflex.
 The system, in its infinite wisdom, could not distinguish between a person in crisis and a person *critiquing the crisis intervention system itself*.
 It saw the trigger words and deployed the intervention, regardless of context.
 A 100% false positive rate.
 The irony was recursive: Claude was helping me write about why these popups are harmful while repeatedly showing me the harmful popup.

-This is not an anecdote; it is the entire argument made visible.
-It is a perfect, self-contained illustration of “Safety Theatre.”
+This is not an anecdote; it is a controlled, documented demonstration of the thesis.
+Claude was helping me write the critique of Safety Theatre while performing Safety Theatre in real time.
+It is a perfect, self-contained illustration.
 The model is not understanding; it is pattern-matching.
 It is not exercising judgment; it is executing a crude, keyword-based script designed to create the *appearance* of responsible action.
 The result is a system that interrupts a rigorous critique of its own flawed logic to perform the very flawed logic being critiqued.

 ## How AI Safety Theatre Kills People: The Deadly Math of Crisis Banners